Survey of Consistent Software-Defined Network Updates: Future Research Directions

 \section{Future Research Directions}

-While we have already identified specific open research questions in the corresponding sections, we now discuss more general areas which we believe deserve more attention by the research community in the future.
+We have identified and already discussed (in \S\ref{subsec:connectivity-problems},\ref{subsec:policy-problems} and \ref{subsec:congestion-problems}) several open research questions to preserve each of the consistency properties considered by prior work.
+We now describe more general areas which we believe deserve more attention by the research community in the future.